mser521/fall2025/content/activities/github.md

 ## 1. Reference / Background Readings <span id="part1"></span>
-Please complete the following readings / video tutorials:
-1. [Intro to git and GitHub](https://medium.com/the-underdog-writing-project/introduction-to-git-and-github-a5fdf5633923).
-A little technical, but please do your best to read it and come to tutorial with questions.
-2. [Using GitHub with Visual Studio Code](https://youtu.be/i_23KUAEtUM).
-How we will be using GitHub in this class.
+Please complete the following video tutorial: [Using GitHub with Visual Studio Code](https://youtu.be/i_23KUAEtUM) (how we will be using GitHub in this class).

 ## 2. Register for an account on GitHub <span id="part2"></span>
 If you don’t already have a GitHub account, register for one: <a href="https://github.com/" target="_blank">https://github.com/join</a>.
 Some notes:

-1. Please have your password close at hand.
-Particularly if you are using the computer lab computers, you will keep being prompted for your password.
+* Please remember your password.

 ## 3. Install Git <span id="part3"></span>
 In order to interact with GitHub, you need to install git.
 Before you install it, check and make sure it’s not already installed by: